clawrlang/clawr-doc/cir-reference/README.md

 The `TYPE_DECL` defines a type that stores its internal data in fields.
 The type might have `methods` for interactions.
 If there is a matching `companion`, its methods are included.

+Methods `MUST` all have access to an implicit variable `self` that has the declared type as its type.
+The `self` variable `MUST` always refer to the same instance as the `receiver` expression of each `CALL` to said method.

 ### `VARIABLE_DECL`

 ```ts